colinwcrowley/multiregeneration-tutorial/example-pages/prune-by-point/prune-by-point.md

 multiregeneration.py to display a progress update.

 The method prune by point is define by the user.
-It returns `True` if the given point lies on an unwanted component, and false otherwise.
-The three arguments are
+It returns `True` if the given point lies on an unwanted component, and `False` otherwise.
+The argument `coordinates` is a list of complex numbers representing the coordinates of a point.
+(The coordinates are not separated into variable groups.)

- - `PPi`, which is a 2D list of strings containing the complex coordinates of the point.
-The entry $PPi[i][j]$ is a string representing a complex number (e.g. "1.00e-3 3.4e5" represents $0.001 + 34000i$) which is the value of the $j$th coordinate in the $i$th variable group.

- - `bfePrime`, which is the multidimension of the irreducible component containing the point at the current stage of regeneration.

- - `i`, which is the variable group to which a random linear equation was last added.

-In this example, all that is relevant are the coordinates of the point, which are parsed to complex numbers in python, and on which the function
-$x-y$ is evaluated.
+In this example, a point is ignored if it satisfies $x-y$ to within a tolerance of $10^{-10}$.

 #### bertiniInput_variables
 ```c